Green-Software-Foundation/sci-otel/assembly/resources/participant-handbook.md

 > **Your Discover response is your entry ticket.** If you do not take part in Discover, you cannot take part in Deliberate or Decide for that section.
 You rejoin at the next section.
 This protects everyone who put the work in from a last-minute block by someone who did not.

 ### Deliberate: react to the candidates

-Deliberate is the one phase that is a visible conversation.
-You will see who said what and respond to one another directly in the thread, because that is where real deliberation happens.

 You receive three candidate positions.
 You rate each one from 0 to 10 and comment on each.